 Our child care programs adhere to the Active Play - standard of practice.
 We understand that establishing healthy/active lifestyles start when children are young.
 We strive to create environments where children can have access to both indoor and outdoor active play experiences every day.
 On average, children spend 2-3 hours outside every day, regardless of the weather.
 During extreme weather, we will modify our programs so that children are still able to move their bodies and enjoy active games and activities indoors.
-Please ensure that your child has extra clothing on hand and is dressed appropriately for weather conditions (see: Items to Bring from Home).
+Please ensure is dressed appropriately for weather conditions (see: Items to Bring from Home).